CodeGlassDotIO/Docs/_docs/Legal/EULA/ExperimentalSubscriptionAgreement.md

 (D) Removed

-15.5. <b>Opportunity to Review.</b> You declare that you have had sufficient opportunity to review this Agreement, understand the content of all of its sections, negotiate its terms, and seek independent professional legal advice before entering into it.
+15.5.
+Opportunity to Review.
+You declare that you have had sufficient opportunity to review this Agreement, understand the content of all of its sections, negotiate its terms, and seek independent professional legal advice before entering into it.
 Consequently, any statutory “form contract” (“adhesion contract”) regulations shall not be applicable to this Agreement.

-15.6. <b>Severability.</b> If a particular term of this Agreement is not enforceable, the unenforceability of that term will not affect any other terms of this Agreement.
+15.6.
+Severability.
+If a particular term of this Agreement is not enforceable, the unenforceability of that term will not affect any other terms of this Agreement.

-15.7. <b>Interpretation.</b> Headings and titles are for convenience only and do not affect the interpretation of this Agreement.
+15.7.
+Interpretation.
+Headings and titles are for convenience only and do not affect the interpretation of this Agreement.
 Terms such as “including” are not exhaustive.

-15.8. <b>No Waiver.</b> Our failure to enforce or exercise any part of this Agreement is not a waiver of that section.
+15.8.
+No Waiver.
+Our failure to enforce or exercise any part of this Agreement is not a waiver of that section.

-15.9. <b>Notice.</b> TySoft may deliver any notice to Customer via electronic mail to an email address provided by Customer, or via Customer’s CodeGlass Account, registered mail, personal delivery, or reputable express courier (such as DHL, FedEx, or UPS).
+15.9.
+Notice.
+TySoft may deliver any notice to Customer via electronic mail to an email address provided by Customer, or via Customer’s CodeGlass Account, registered mail, personal delivery, or reputable express courier (such as DHL, FedEx, or UPS).
 Any such notice will be deemed to be effective (i) on the day the notice is sent to Customer via email, (ii) upon being uploaded to Customer’s CodeGlass Account (irrespective of when Customer actually receives it), (iii) upon personal delivery, (iv) one (1) day after deposit with an express courier, or (v) five (5) days after deposit in the mail, whichever occurs first.

-15.10. <b>Governing Law.</b> This Agreement is governed by the laws of the Netherlands, without reference to conflict of laws principles and specifically excluding the United Nations Convention on Contracts for the International Sale of Goods.
+15.10.
+Governing Law.
+This Agreement is governed by the laws of the Netherlands, without reference to conflict of laws principles and specifically excluding the United Nations Convention on Contracts for the International Sale of Goods.
 The Parties to the agreement constituted by this Agreement undertake to use best commercial efforts to amicably settle any disputes arising hereunder (“Dispute”).

-15.11. <b>Dispute Resolution.</b> Should the Parties to this Agreement fail to settle a Dispute amicably, the Dispute will be excluded from the jurisdiction of general courts and the Dispute will be finally decided by the Netherlands Commercial Court Court and the language of the proceedings will be English; <b>if you are a consumer</b>, we both agree that any Dispute-related litigation may only be brought in, and shall be subject to the jurisdiction of, any competent court of the Netherlands, unless provided otherwise by applicable consumer law.
+15.11.
+Dispute Resolution.
+Should the Parties to this Agreement fail to settle a Dispute amicably, the Dispute will be excluded from the jurisdiction of general courts and the Dispute will be finally decided by the Netherlands Commercial Court Court and the language of the proceedings will be English; <b>if you are a consumer</b>, we both agree that any Dispute-related litigation may only be brought in, and shall be subject to the jurisdiction of, any competent court of the Netherlands, unless provided otherwise by applicable consumer law.
 Consumer Disputes can also be settled out of court through the the European Commission’s online platform for dispute resolution (http://ec.europa.eu/consumers/odr).

-15.12. <b>Data Privacy.</b> By accepting this Agreement, Customer acknowledges that TySoft will process personal data in accordance with CodeGlass’ Privacy Policy (available at [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md)).
+15.12.
+Data Privacy.
+By accepting this Agreement, Customer acknowledges that TySoft will process personal data in accordance with CodeGlass’ Privacy Policy (available at [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md)).

-15.13. <b>Force Majeure.</b> Neither Party shall be in breach of this Agreement, or otherwise liable to the other, by reason of any delay in performance, or non-performance, of any of its obligations under this Agreement (except payment obligations), arising directly from an act of God, fire, flood, natural disaster, act of terrorism, strike, lock-out, labor dispute, public health emergency, civil commotion, riot, or act of war.
+15.13.
+Force Majeure.
+Neither Party shall be in breach of this Agreement, or otherwise liable to the other, by reason of any delay in performance, or non-performance, of any of its obligations under this Agreement (except payment obligations), arising directly from an act of God, fire, flood, natural disaster, act of terrorism, strike, lock-out, labor dispute, public health emergency, civil commotion, riot, or act of war.

-15.14. <b>Children and minors.</b> If You are under 18 years old, then by entering into this Agreement you explicitly stipulate that (i) you have legal capacity to conclude this Agreement or that you have valid consent from a parent or legal guardian to do so and (ii) you understand the CodeGlass Privacy Policy available at: [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md).
+15.14.
+Children and minors.
+If You are under 18 years old, then by entering into this Agreement you explicitly stipulate that (i) you have legal capacity to conclude this Agreement or that you have valid consent from a parent or legal guardian to do so and (ii) you understand the CodeGlass Privacy Policy available at: [https://codeglassdotio.github.io/Docs/docs/Legal/Privacy](../Privacy.md).
 You may not enter into this Agreement if you are under 13 years old.
 IF YOU DO NOT UNDERSTAND THIS SECTION, DO NOT UNDERSTAND THE CODEGLASS PRIVACY POLICY, OR DO NOT KNOW WHETHER YOU HAVE THE LEGAL CAPACITY TO ACCEPT THESE TERMS, PLEASE ASK YOUR PARENT OR LEGAL GUARDIAN FOR HELP.

-The previous version of this agreement is available in git at [{{ site.repo }}/commits/master/_docs/Legal/EULA/EnthusiastSubscriptionAgreement.md]({{ site.repo }}/commits/master/_docs/Legal/EULA/EnthusiastSubscriptionAgreement.md).
+The previous version of this agreement is available in git at [{{ site.repo }}/commits/master/_docs/Legal/EULA/ProSubscriptionAgreement.md]({{ site.repo }}/commits/master/_docs/Legal/EULA/ProExperimentalSubscriptionAgreement.md).

 For further information, please contact us at support@codeglass.io.